 This means that for example, for VMware and Citrix desktop auditing, only a sufficient number of Ekran System Workstation licenses to cover the maximum number of active desktops at any given time need to be purchased.

 Ekran System can automatically distribute licenses between dynamically changing virtual desktops (by using a golden image on the Application Server or a non-persistent VDI on the Clients).
 This makes the cost of VDI user monitoring transparent, and the process itself easily manageable.
 To automate license provisioning, an Ekran System Client needs to be added to your virtual machine master image.
 New desktops will then be created with Ekran System Clients already installed on them.
 Whenever a virtual desktop is launched, the Client will automatically be assigned a license from the general license pool and start monitoring activity on the new endpoint.
 When an administrator shuts down the endpoint, the license is released and returns to the pool.

 NOTE: It is recommended to select the "Delete offline Clients without sessions" checkbox (on the Configuration page, on the Database Management tab) to enable this option, so as to prevent accumulation of obsolete offline Clients by purging them automatically whenever they do not have any Client sessions stored (e.g. after a database cleanup operation) and to return the licenses from these Clients to the pool of available licenses.

-NOTE: For effective use of floating licenses, make sure you assign the appropriate type of licenses (Workstation Server Client, Infrastructure Server Client, or Terminal Server Client) to your Clients, depending on your network configuration.
-When the appropriate type of license is not available, a license of a “higher” type can be assigned instead (e.g. a Terminal Server Client license can be assigned to a Workstation Client or to an Infrastructure Server Client).
+NOTE: For effective use of floating licenses, make sure you assign the appropriate type of licenses (Workstation, Infrastructure Server, or Terminal Server) to your Clients, depending on your network configuration.
+When the appropriate type of license is not available, a license of a “higher” type can be assigned instead (e.g. a Terminal Server license can be assigned instead of a Workstation license or Infrastructure Server license).